-The ability of the Consolidated Entity to continue its planned exploration and evaluation activities is dependent on the Consolidated Entity completing the sale of its 100% interest in Gympie Eldorado Mining Pty Ltd ("GEM") as detailed in note 4.
-At the date of this report, the directors are satisfied there are reasonable grounds to believe that the sale will complete.
+The ability of the Consolidated Entity to continue its planned exploration and evaluation activities is dependent on the Consolidated Entity completing the sale of its 100% interest in Gympie Eldorado Mining Pty Ltd ("GEM") as detailed in note 4(b) and securing additional funding.
+As detailed in note 15(a), the Consolidated Entity has recorded an interest-bearing loan to Cape Lambert Resources Limited ("CFE") of \$1,918,054, payable by 31 December 2012.
+The Consolidated Entity is currently in the process of renegotiating a deferral of its repayment obligation to 31 December 2013.
+In addition, the Consolidated Entity is seeking to secure an additional short-term facility with CFE capped at \$1,000,000, which will enable it to meet its obligations as and when they fall due.
+At the date of this report, the directors are satisfied there are reasonable grounds to believe that the sale will complete, that it will be able to defer its repayment obligation to CFE and that it can secure additional funding.
 In the event that the sale does not complete, the directors are confident that the Consolidated Entity will be able to raise additional capital, to enable it to meet its obligations as and when they fall due.